Probate Service caveats

 While your caveat remains in force, the information is used to prevent Probate being granted in the estate without you being informed at the address you have given.
 By comparing caveat records with Probate applications, records relating to the same estate are identified.

 We use the exact information you give us to identify any application for Probate in the estate.
 People applying for Probate and people entering caveats are both required to give us information from the same source (i.e. the death certificate), to minimise the risk of a caveat not being effective, because of discrepancies in names or dates.
-When checking Probate applications against caveat records, we look for identical surnames and first forenames, and close dates of death (i.e. within three days).
-It is important that you give us the precise name and date of death stated in the death certificate, and pay close attention to accuracy in spellings and dates.
+You must pay close attention to accuracy in spellings and dates.

 Can I change any of the details in my caveat?

-Yes, you can do this at any time, by writing to confirm the changes you require, as soon as you realise that an amendment is needed.
+Yes, you can do this at any time, by writing to the Probate Registry you entered your Caveat to confirm the changes you require, as soon as you realise that an amendment is needed.

 Who can enter a caveat?